-There are many barriers to being physically active.
+There are many barriers to being physically active and eating well.
 We acknowledge them in the Women Warriors program.
 We talk about them and create an environment of support so participants can find ways to manage these barriers.

 We also take time to celebrate the good things, like the people in our lives that support us, our accomplishments and our commitments to our health.